 - Recognizing any loft upon impact for longer putts.

-- Selecting a style of putter that was esthetically pleasing and comfortable.
+- Selecting a style of putter that was aesthetically pleasing and comfortable.

 Hours, Location, Admission